 The native of Clark Station, Kentucky, graduated from the University of Kentucky in 1970 with a journalism degree and earned a master's degree in journalism from the University of Maryland in 1981.
 Throughout his career, Miller has continued to write, and his work has appeared in Sports Illustrated, the SABR Baseball Research Journal and the New Orleans Times-Picayune op-ed page.

 An avid runner, Miller has run five marathons with a personal best time of 2:58.
-He lives in New Orleans with wife Jean, daughter Layne, 16, and son Charles Connor, 14.
-Daughter Lindsay lives with husband Andrew Scanlon in Falls Church, VA, and son Rich lives in Louisville.
+He lives in New Orleans with wife Jean, daughter Layne, 21, a student at LSU Nursing School, and son Charles Connor, 19, a freshman at Ole Miss.
+Son Rich lives in Louisville while daughter Lindsay lives with husband Andrew Scanlon and grandson Keegan in Falls Church, VA.